TheAlgoDev/FSEC_Database/README.md

 ## File Descriptions

 ### Core Modules
+- **`spire_pipeline.py`**
+  Simple script that creates local SQL tables from data files.
+  - Catalogs and parses files for metadata.
+  - Links raw data with metadata using relational concepts.
+  - Allows historical data to be queried, accessed, and re-used.
+  - Prepares future projects for ontology development and infrastructure.

 - **`postgres_operations.py`**
   Contains the `PostgresDB` class for PostgreSQL operations:
   - Connect to a PostgreSQL database.